 Your career is a vital and central part of your life.
 But still just a part.
 It needs to work in the context of other parts of your life: your relationships, your priorities, your material circumstances, and, most importantly, your inner "self."
-As a therapist, marriage counselor, ex-businessman, and coach I am perhaps uniquely able to help move you in a direction that meets all of the above needs, not simply one that "makes sense" given your previous experience or in response to whatever testing results you may have obtained.
+As a therapist, marriage counselor, ex-businessman, and career coach I am perhaps uniquely able to help move you in a direction that meets all of the above needs, not simply one that "makes sense" given your previous experience or in response to whatever testing results you may have obtained.

 My work is individually tailored to the issue(s) you are facing.
 The one aspect of my work common to all my clients is that it is solution-focused (I like to get results: over 99% of my clients have received guidance well exceeding in value their investment in our work together, ranging from improved networking skills and strategies, to guidance on navigating internal organizational politics, to exploring alternative career paths and succeeding in new career directions*).